Ten Free Marketing Tools to Make Your Online Advertising Cheap and Easy

 Here are my top 10 favorite free marketing tools (each one is explained in-depth below).

 - Google Alerts

 - Google Keyword Planner

 1. Google Alerts

-The one downside to Buffer is that you are only able to link 1 social media account per platform (1 Twitter, 1 Facebook, and 1 Instagram) for free.
+The one downside to Buffer is that you are only able to link one social media account per platform (one Twitter, one Facebook, and one Instagram) for free.
 If you're a small business with one of each of these accounts it is perfect, but if you are managing multiple accounts you'll have to upgrade to the paid versions.

 3. Google Analytics